Understanding how nonprofits build meaningful connections through authentic communication

 - Meet people where they are in both language and values

-The most interesting finding might be this: while people rarely think about nonprofits as “brands,” they deeply value what makes brands work—differentiation, clear values, visible impact, and communication they can understand and remember.
+The most interesting finding might be this: While people don’t always think about nonprofits as “brands” the way they might think of consumer brands, they deeply value the elements that mak brands effective communicators—differentiation, clear values, visible impact, and speaking in ways they can understand and remember.

-Successful nonprofit communication isn’t about perfect polish.
-It’s about authentic expression of purpose and possibility.
-It invites people into a shared story of change, where their support becomes part of something larger.
+Successful nonprofit communication requires an authentic expression of an organization’s purpose and possibility.
+It invites people into a shared story of change, where their support becomes part of something larger, but not too large.
+There are many organizations with overlapping missions and varying degrees of coordination within larger movements.

-Here’s an example: A mentoring organization I worked with discovered this when they looked closely at their work.
-They found their focus on students in the academic middle made them unique—those whose grades were too high to qualify for extra support that would help them excel, but low enough that they would graduate high school but not go on to college.
-People could understand these students, the values that guide the organization, and the uniqueness of their work.
+For example: A mentoring organization I worked with found that their focus on students in the academic middle made them unique.
+These are students whose grades were too high to qualify for extra support that would help them excel, but low enough that they would likely graduate high school but not go on to college.
+We used Blue Ocean Strategy to help them see how their focus on students in the academic middle was unique.
+It was easy to see the potential in these students and the gap that many mentoring organizations weren’t designed to fill.
+This was one of the important pillars that had always guided the organization, and instead of trying to serve all students, they re-connected to the uniqueness of their work.
 This clear focus resonated with students, staff, schools, and donors.
 And in 2024, they received a $2 million dollar grant from Yield Giving—a fund led by philanthropist MacKenzie Scott.

 This site, and any contents or web pages attached, contains confidential and proprietary information that is intended for the exclusive use of the author and authorized partners for the limited purpose of viewing projects for designation of as part of the portfolio.
 Only authorized visitors and partners are permitted to access this content, and any unauthorized use of this content is unlawful.
 The information and material contained on this site is confidential, and all authorized persons accessing the material have an obligation of confidentiality.
 If you are not an authorized partner or viewer, you are hereby notified that any entry into this site or disclosure, copying, distribution or use of any of the information contained in or attached to this site is strictly prohibited.
 If you have any knowledge of attempts to enter this site wrongfully or are unsure of your authorization status, please immediately notify us via e-mail at info@paulsternberg.com.